Who we are & what we do

 Duffield Parish Council came into existence on the 4th January 1895 as a result of the Local Government Act 1894.

 The Council has an office in the Weston Centre in Tamworth St, which is open to the public from Monday to Thursday 10-12am.
-(Please note that the office will be closed during August 2017, for refurbishment work at the Centre, it will reopen on the 4th September 2017).

 The 12 members of the Parish Council are currently elected to serve for a term of four years.
 The current Council were elected on 7 May 2015 (see results) so the next election will fall in 2019.
 The full council meets on the first Wednesday of each month, (apart from August), at 7.00pm at the Weston Centre, Tamworth Street, Duffield.
 Members of the public are invited to attend Council meetings, and can speak if they wish.
 View public participation guidance